Krinkle/js-togo/07-inheritance/README.md

 looks for the property there.
 This all happens in real-time.

 This cycle can repeat within the prototype object as well.
-This means you can create chains of linked objects.
+This means you can create a chain of linked objects.

 ```js
 var base = {